 Thailand has been a dream of ours but many people said it was too exotic to bring kids.
 Of course, we didn’t listen and we are glad we didn’t.
 We planned a one week trip to Thailand, a multi-city tour visiting Phuket, Bangkok and Chiang Mai.
-I wish we had 3 weeks to spend in Thailand but we’ll take what we can get.
 Here’s how to spend 3 days in Phuket with kids (or without)!

 How to Get to Phuket with Kids

 When flying from the United States flights directly to Phuket can be quite expensive.
 We avoided this by getting a flight deal to a country that has cheap flights to Phuket.
 We found an amazing deal on Skyscanner for flights from Miami to Singapore on Qatar Airways for $400RT per person.
 From Singapore to Phuket was less than a 2hr flight and flights were as low as $40.
 Plus we got an extended layover in Singapore and were able to explore the city.
 You can download the free Skyscanner app here.

 We arranged our Phuket airport transfer with Easy Day Thailand.
 If you’re traveling to Phuket with kids they are perfect as they provided a car seat for both our infant and toddler.
 It was a private transfer and cost 1300 baht.